 - You will get specific instructions from your dentist with regard to how long you should wear your denture and when you need to take it off.

 - Be sure to follow all the instructions that you get from your dentist.
 Your denture is designed to fit snugly into place and should be easy to install.
 Keep in mind never to force your denture into place by biting them down because doing this can bend or break the clasps.

 - Your dentist will initially ask you take note of any discomforts so that she can properly identify areas that need adjustment.

 An alternative to a removable partial denture is a more permanent solution using a dental bridge or the most permanent solution of an implant supported dental bridge.

-If you have an area of your mouth with missing teeth, talk to Dr. Dill to find out what might be the best option for you to fill it.
+If you have an area of your mouth with missing teeth, talk to Dr. Abraham to find out what might be the best option for you to fill it.
 A partial denture in Kingwood Tx is often the perfect solution.
 Call today to setup your initial appointment or you can set an appointment online using our “Schedule an Appointment” app on the right side of this page.